philipturner/molecular-renderer/README.md

 Prioritizing macOS for all development.
 Current solution for other platforms:
 - Transcode the simulation to `mrsim-txt` and save to the disk.
 - Decode in a script controlling an alternative renderer (VMD, Blender, etc.).
-- This may require a different language than Swift.
-There is a decently fast Rust decoder, which is most recommended on Windows (Swift is slow there for an unknown reason).
+- This may require a different language than Swift. `Sources/SimulationImport` contains a decently fast Rust decoder, which is highly recommended on Windows (Swift is slow there for an unknown reason).